+For store hours, please contact (423) 439-4436 or visit the above website.

-There will be extended hours during Rush.
-Please contact (423) 439-4436.For the convenience of students registering at off-campus sites, contact those sites.
+For the convenience of students registering at off-campus sites, contact those sites.
 See Registration Locations page for contact information.

 Student Responsibility to Verify GoldLink Transactions

 When doing any scheduling transaction using GoldLink (example: dropping, adding, withdrawing) it is the student's responsibility to verify that transaction by checking the status on the student detail schedule on GoldLink-Online.
 This will ensure that the action has been completed successfully.
 The student is responsible for confirming that the drop or withdrawal was received and correctly processed using GoldLink.
 Students stating they "attempted" to drop or withdraw by GoldLink but the transaction was not completed will not be permitted consideration of a late drop or withdrawal.